Neutis/neutis-docs/docs/examples/i2c.md

 #I²C

 Emlid Neutis has 3x I2C interfaces.
-In this example we will connect I2C device (a breakout board that includes MS5611 pressure sensor) and detect it
+In this example, we connect an I2C device (a breakout board that includes MS5611 pressure sensor) and detect it

-##Attaching board
+## Attaching board

 ![ms5611_neutis](../../img/examples/neutis_ms5611.png)</a>